santoshphilip/eppy/README.md

 - Use conditions and filters when making changes to an idf file
 - Make changes to multiple idf files.
 - Read data from the output files of a E+ simulation run.
-- Based to the results of a E+ simulation run, generate the input file for the next simulation run.
+- Based on the results of a E+ simulation run, generate the input file for the next simulation run.

 So what does this matter?
 Here are some of the things you can do with eppy: